FAQ

 Q: Tell me about 1st session.

 A: The first session is a time for us to get to know one another and for trust to be built.
-We will meet through secure video and I will help us create a comfortable and compassionate atmosphere.
-We will discuss your concerns, symptoms, mental and physical health history.
+We will meet through secure video, and I will help us create a comfortable and compassionate atmosphere.
+We will discuss your concerns, symptoms, and mental and physical health history.
 I will make a clinical assessment and recommendations for further appointments based on my evaluation.
 We will also discuss office policies, informed consent, and limits of confidentiality.

 Q: Will you diagnose me with a mental disorder?